 One particular type that may stand out is the super jumbo-shaped guitar, such as the Gibson J200.
 It has a body that's slightly larger and curvier than a dreadnought shape.
 This produces a sound that's louder and richer, though perhaps nothing a beginner guitarist will notice at first.
 Super Jumbo guitars are definitely too big as a first guitar for a younger player, and the shape is not as popular as dreadnought... but it found favour with many players over the years: Bob Dylan, The Beatles, Sheryl Crow, Oasis and many others!
 Check out Noel Gallagher playing a super jumbo acoustic:

-Many electro-acoustics have a cutaway design, which make them slightly easier to play if the guitarist want access to the upper frets.
-The Taylor 214-CE is one of the best models available right now.
+Many electro-acoustics have a cutaway design, which make them slightly easier to play if the guitarist wants access to the upper frets.
+The Taylor 114ce Grand Auditorium Electro-Acoustic is one of the best models available right now.

 Acoustic Guitar Pros and Cons